 Enter a short description for your application Allows you to enter a short description for your SMK application.

 Enter the author's name Allows you to enter the name of the author for this application.
-This can be the developers name, companies name, or whatever identifiable author you prefer for your application.
+This can be the developer’s name, organization’s name, or whatever identifiable author you prefer for your application.

-Enter the package name of SMK Will default to smk.
-Generally, you can leave this at the default unless you want to override with a different flavour of SMK
+Enter the package name of SMK Will default to @bcgov/smk.
+Generally, you can leave this at the default unless you want to override with a different flavour of SMK.

-Select the version of smk for your application will provide you with a number of recent version options for SMK that you can select.
+Select the version of @bcgov/smk for your application will retrieve and provide you with a number of recent version options for SMK that you can select.
 Press your arrow direction buttons up or down to choose an option, and press enter to select it.
 This will default to the most recent version.

 Select the template for your application The SMK-CLI comes with two different template options for setting up your application: defaut which initializes your application with default values, or mobile which optimizes the application for mobile devices.
 Press your arrow direction buttons up or down to choose an option, and press enter to select it.
 Thw default is default.